 Exam stress can be difficult to deal with – especially for the half a million 11-year-old's who take their SATs tests every year, their first major exams.

-But while parents may understand that the results are more to judge the school than the child, pupils are still likely to feel pressure to achieve good results, which leaves many of them suffering from exam stress.
+But while most parents may understand that the results are used more to judge the school than the child, pupils are still likely to feel pressure to achieve good results, which can leave many of them suffering from exam stress.

 However, some schools understand that the SATs are not the be all and end all in determining your child’s future and have taken steps to reduce the amount of exam stress children feel.

-One such school, All Saint’s School in Blackheath, introduced a different kind of ‘homework’ for their pupils ahead of SATs week, which included ‘eating some Haribo’ and ‘laugh until your tummy hurts’.
+One such school, All Saint’s School in Blackheath, introduced a different kind of ‘homework’ for their pupils ahead of SATs week earlier this year, which included ‘eating some Haribo’ and ‘laugh until your tummy hurts’.

 Mum and journalist Jane Martinson shared a picture of the ‘homework’ on Twitter, praising the school for their unique take on relieving exam stress and pressure.

-Another mum shared her sweet remedy for helping her daughter cope with her exams stress on Facebook, sharing an image of matching pink kisses on her and her daughter’s hands, for her daughter to touch if she feels a bit stressed.
+Another mum shared her sweet remedy for helping her daughter cope with her exams stress on Facebook.
+She revealed that she puts matching pink kisses on her and her daughter’s hands, for her daughter to touch if she feels a bit stressed.

 She said: ‘SATs for the biggest one this week.
 She’s bright as a button but can be a bit hard on herself so…I got a Sharpie and drew a matching kiss on each of our hands.